The Prevailing Theory

 Neal Weiner of the University of Washington thinks dark energy is linked to neutrinos, small particles with little to possibly no mass that can pass through normal matter easily.
 In what he calls an “acceleron field,” neutrinos are linked together.
 When the neutrinos move away from each other, it creates tension much like a string.
 As the distance between neutrinos increases, so does the tension.
 We observe this as dark energy, according to him (Svital 11).

 While we are on the topic of neutrinos, a special type of them may exist.
 Called sterile neutrinos, they would be very weakly interacting with matter, incredibly light, would be its own antiparticle and could hide from detection unless they annihilate each other.
 Work from researchers at Johannes Gutenberg University Mainz shows that given the right conditions, these could be plentiful in the Universe and would explain the observations we have seen.
 Some evidence for their existence was even found in 2014 when spectroscopy of galaxies found an X-ray spectral line containing energy that could not be accounted for unless something hidden was happening.
-The team was able to show that if two of these neutrinos interacted, that would match the X-ray output spotted from those galaxies (Giegerich).
+The team was able to show that if two of these neutrinos interacted, that would match the X-ray output spotted from those galaxies (Giegerich "Cosmic").